PatrickLang/windows-k8s-lab/README.md

     NAME                     READY     STATUS    RESTARTS   AGE       IP           NODE hello-794f7449f5-rmdjt   1/1       Running   0          25m       10.244.1.4   nodea.localdomain

+If not, wait and check again.
+It may take from a few seconds to a few minutes depending on how fast your host and internet connection are.

 ```bash
 kubectl expose deploy hello --type=ClusterIP